steveloughran/engineering-proposals/refactoring-s3a.md

 Common Hadoop FS layer operations like open/openfiles and listfiles/liststatus/listLocatedStatus are very much the FS API, but are complex in their own right.
 There's often > 1 Hadoop FS entry point with slightly different parameters.

-Proposed: pull these out into their own classes, e.g
+Proposed: pull these out into their own classes, e.g.

 ```
 OpenFileApiImpl